JetBrains/teamcity-documentation/topics/configuring-your-user-profile.md

 <anchor name="token-scope"/>

 You can create tokens with limited permissions.
 By default, the __Permissions scope__ field value is set to "_Same as current user_", which means that the created token will grant the same permissions as those of the current user.
-You can use such token both for authentication in the UI and for REST API requests.

 If you change the value to "_Limit per project_", you will be able to limit the token's access to a certain project and select particular permissions for it.
 The list of available projects and their permissions depend on your user permissions.

 <img src="create-access-token.png" alt="Create an access token"/>